vnotex/vnote/src/resources/docs/shortcuts_en.md

 #### Text Editing
 - `Ctrl+B`
 Insert bold.
 Press `Ctrl+B` again to exit.
-Current selected text will be changed to bold if exist.
+Current selected text will be changed to bold if exists.
 - `Ctrl+I`
 Insert italic.
 Press `Ctrl+I` again to exit.
-Current selected text will be changed to italic if exist.
+Current selected text will be changed to italic if exists.
 - `Ctrl+D`
 Insert strikethrought.
 Press `Ctrl+D` again to exit.
-Current selected text will be changed to strikethrough if exist.
+Current selected text will be changed to strikethrough if exists.
 - `Ctrl+O`
 Insert inline code.
 Press `Ctrl+O` again to exit.
-Current selected text will be changed to inline code if exist.
+Current selected text will be changed to inline code if exists.
+- `Ctrl+M`
+Insert fenced code block.
+Press `Ctrl+M` again to exit.
+Current selected text will be wrapped into a code block if exists.
+- `Ctrl+L`
+Insert link.
 - `Ctrl+H`
 Backspace.
 Delete a character backward.
 - `Ctrl+W`